 Conclusions

-There needs to be a national goal to set up an automated system for collection and processing of standardized population-based cancer data into a national cancer registry.
+A national goal within the countries of West Africa, including Ghana, is needed to set up an automated system for standardized data collection and integrate standardized population-based cancer data into a national cancer registry.
 The operations and data collection systems of all sub-national registries should be harmonized and standardized to aid the seamless and effective data aggregation and analysis.
 A national cancer registry is the only way to access quality and reliable data about the state of cancer incidence and mortality in each country.
-How will progress in achieving the GBCI pillars be measured and studied in the country and across regions and countries with the current lack of a reliable source of data?
-The GBCI pillars are derived from the experiences and results of what worked in HICs that have seen a 40% decrease in breast cancer mortality over the past 30 years.
-All HICs listed in GBCI for achieving a >2% annual reduction in their breast cancer mortality rate have functional national cancer registries.
-We need more information on the role of national cancer registries in implementing the GBCI framework in LMICs and monitoring LMICs performance in achieving GBCI pillars.
-Based on these findings, we ought to consider making national cancer registries a first step requirement for LMICs who want to implement the GBCI framework and reduce breast cancer mortality.
+Indeed, all HICs listed in GBCI for achieving a >2% annual reduction in their breast cancer mortality rate have functional national cancer registries.
+We need more information on the role of national cancer registries in implementing the GBCI framework in LMICs and monitoring LMIC performance in achieving GBCI pillars.
+Based on these findings, we ought to consider making national cancer registries a first step requisite for LMICs endeavoring to implement the GBCI framework to ultimately reduce breast cancer mortality.

 Acknowledgments